elves/elvish/website/learn/effective-elvish.md

 ▶ [lorem ipsum]
 ```

-Most Elvish builtin functions also work with with both byte and value inputs.
+Most Elvish builtin functions also work with both byte and value inputs.
 Similarly to output capture, they split their byte intput by newlines.
 For
 example: